kgulzina/CC-Research/README.md

 - Derived the real gradient function for maximization of loglkl_with_penalty()
 - Updated gradient function code
 - Tried new pars: simulated from AR(1)
+- Found MoM estimators of weights: techniques, don't work well as I wanted
+- Found a new distribution which takes into account facts about weights: 1.
+High correlation 2.Concentration around zero 3.Positiveness :Beta autoregressive process -- did not work since it is spiky

 ### Comments: (01/14/19)